actualbudget/docs/docs/Installing/Unraid.md

 1. Create a new folder, "keys"
 1. Change directory into the "keys" folder
 1. Generate a certificate and private key combo by running `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout actual.key -out actual.crt`
-1. In the Docker settings on the WebUI, create a new Variable "ACTUAL_HTTPS_KEY" and set the value to the path of the newly created key, `/data/keys/actual.key` (note: this is the value of the path _inside_ the docker container)
+1. In the Docker settings on the WebUI, create a new Variable `ACTUAL_HTTPS_KEY` and set the value to the path of the newly created key, `/data/keys/actual.key` (note: this is the value of the path _inside_ the docker container)
-1. Similarly to step 5, create a new Variable "ACTUAL_HTTPS_CERT" and set the value to `/data/keys/actual.crt`
+1. Similarly to step 5, create a new Variable `ACTUAL_HTTPS_CERT` and set the value to `/data/keys/actual.crt`
 1. The next time the Actual Docker container is started, access the WebUI and accept the self-signed certificate.